Please note: the following instructions along with example images can be found in this document.

 - Check “Expect gaps between some time intervals” if there are gaps between rows in the worksheet longer than the value in the “Duration” column.
 If an organization has 24-hour coverage and data for every minute of the day in the worksheet, it is not necessary to check this box.
 If the contact center is closed at some point, be sure to check this box.

 6) Once the options are set and the file selected, click the "Calculate Positions" button.
 This will download a new file that is similar to, but not identical to, the file just uploaded to Shiftboard.
-Once you have that file, click one of the Shift Planning Tool links.
+Once you have that file, you can apply these shifts to the schedule manually or automatically.

 7) The new file will now have a positions column.
 This is the number of positions that Shiftboard has determined will need to be filled during this interval in order to handle the volume entered at the service level indicated.